ak--47/tech-201/capstone.md

 And if you want to go above and beyond, feel free to tackle the extra credit section at the end!

 **NOTE: I DON'T WANT TO SHARE THE ACTUAL / THEMES ISSUES WITH THE IC's IN THE BULLET POINTS BELOW ...
-THIS IS JUST FOR YOU TO KNOW WHAT CHALLENGES TO EXPECT**
+THIS IS JUST FOR YOU TO KNOW WHAT CHALLENGES TO EXPECT** todo: REMOVE THESE

 #### I.C.
 LEVEL 3: "A CLEAN START"
 A customer wants to buy mixpanel but needs your help loading their POC data into a project.
 They have all the right primitives in place, but need help verifying the data quality and loading it in.
 Your job is to design a simple data pipeline that ingests their clean data files and loads them into Mixpanel with minimal transformation.